 The announcement from the FDA says that Emcure’s plant in Hinjewadi, India failed to meet current good manufacturing practices or cGMP.
 These are minimum standards the FDA imposes on manufacturers to insure drug quality, safety and purity.

-Under the False Claims Act, whistleblowers can receive up to 30% of whatever the government collects from wrongdoers.
+The United States Congress passed an anti-fraud measure called the False Claims Act.
+Under the Act, whistleblowers can receive up to 30% of whatever the government collects from wrongdoers.
 Whistleblower cases involving pharmaceuticals often involve fines and penalties of the hundreds of millions of dollars or more.
 Dinesh Thakur, a former manager at Indian drug manufacturer Ranbaxy, was paid $48 million for his information about adulterated drugs.
 Our whistleblower clients have received a total of over $100,000,000.00 within the last year.
 The awards are very real.

 To receive an award, one must have original source (inside) knowledge of a contaminated, misbranded or adulterated drug being sold in the United States.
 The drug must also be approved for Medicare or be sold to the government.
 (99% of all drugs are Medicare approved.)